Carnivore Cookies

 FAQ

-1. How can I make these cookies crispier?
+How can I make these cookies crispier?

-To make crispier cookies, you can try a few things.
-First, you can flatten the cookies more before baking – thinner cookies will crisp up more easily.
+You can flatten the cookies more before baking – thinner cookies will crisp up more easily.
 You can also bake them for a minute or two longer, but watch carefully to avoid burning.

-Another trick is to leave them in the turned-off oven with the door slightly open after baking.
+Another trick is to leave them in the turned off oven with the door slightly open after baking.
 This allows them to dry out a bit more.

-2. My dough is too sticky.
-What should I do?
+My dough is too sticky.

 If your dough is too sticky to work with, don’t worry – this is easy to fix.
 The simplest solution is to chill the dough in the refrigerator for about 30 minutes.
 This will firm it up and make it easier to handle.